-Written examination: 1 hour 45 minutes

-50% of qualification

-This component covers the following topic areas
+Written examination: 1 hour 45 minutes 50% of qualification on the following topic areas:

-- Social differentiation and stratification
+- · Social differentiation and stratification:

 - Crime and deviance

 - Applied methods of sociological enquiry

-A written assessment with a mix of short answer, structured questions and extended response questions, all compulsory.
-The extended response questions will require candidates to draw together different areas of knowledge, skills and/or understanding from across the relevant specification content.
+Both exams are a fully written assessment with a mix of short answer, structured questions and essays answers, all compulsory.
+The essay questions will require candidates to draw together different areas of knowledge, skills and/or understanding from across the relevant specification content.